Chrasts/Filming-project-scene-Splitter/README.md

 * formatting variations
 * non-uniform text entries

-A preprocessing step was therefore performed to produce a **cleaned Excel file (`scenosled_cleaned.xlsx`)** with consistent column names and formatting.

-The script in this repository assumes that this preprocessing step has already been completed.

 Because different productions may structure their scene lists differently, **the script is tailored to this specific dataset structure**.
 For other projects, column names or parsing logic may need to be adjusted.